Vargas thwarted by rain, thunder as Mets fall to Reds

 His ERA on the season: 8.75.

+“Really frustrating.
+It’s tough for him right now,” manager Mickey Callaway said.
+“He can’t get into a routine.
+We haven’t been able to get him out there every five days.
+We think we’re about to, and then this happens.”

-The Mets’ bullpen actually managed all right after Sewald allowed the two runners he inherited from Vargas to score.
-Sewald and four rookies gave up three runs — one on a pinch-hit homer by former Met Dilson Herrera — in 8 2⁄3 innings.
+The Mets’ bullpen managed all right after Sewald allowed Vargas’ two runners to score.
+Sewald and four rookies gave up three runs — one on a pinch-hit homer by former Met Dilson Herrera — in 8 2/3 innings.
 Cincy’s Sal Romano held the Mets to one run in six innings, and they totaled only four hits on the night.

-Theoretical contention in 2019 for the Mets hinges on many maybes.
-Among them: Maybe Vargas will bounce back to be a serviceable starting pitcher.

-This year, his first with the Mets, he has not been.
-Manager Mickey Callaway, however, still tries to put on his happy face when discussing the lefthander, insisting the Mets are the best version of themselves when Vargas is in the rotation and that if Vargas could just get on a normal five-game schedule for a prolonged stretch, he should be better off.
+Put another way: Vargas was charged with more runs in one-third of an inning than the Mets scored all night.

+“Things definitely haven’t gone my way or our way as a team very often,” Vargas said.
+“Tonight was just the weather, just another layer of it.”

-Normalcy didn’t come Tuesday.
-It wasn’t clear why the Mets and Reds started playing with a storm approaching the ballpark, but the elements thwarted Vargas’ latest attempt at Callaway’s simplified goal for him the rest of the season: just pitch.
+Crew chief Kerwin Danley said the umpires — in conjunction with the league office — decided to start the game on time because they thought the storm would arrive later than it did or miss the ballpark entirely.
+But the elements thwarted Vargas’ latest attempt at Callaway’s simplified goal for him the rest of the season: just pitch.

 “We need him to be built up innings-wise so he can get out next year and haul a bunch of innings for us,” Callaway said.
 “We all feel confident that Jason, when he gets going, gets on a good schedule, that he’s going to be competitive.”